When are property taxes due in Silicon Valley?

-Silicon Valley is not a governmental area, like the City of San Jose or San Mateo County.
+Silicon Valley property taxes are due twice a year.
+This region is not a governmental area, like the City of San Jose or San Mateo County.
 Silicon Valley includes virtually all of Santa Clara County, most of San Mateo County, and parts of Alameda County and Santa Cruz County.
 Property taxes, or real estate taxes, are paid to whichever California county the home or land is located.
-Luckily, all four of these counties work off the same basic set of dates.
+Luckily, all four of these Silicon Valley counties (Santa Clara, San Mateo, Santa Cruz County, and Alameda) work off the same basic set of dates, so Silicon Valley property taxes do not have complicated due dates overall.

 Fiscal year for real estate taxes and due dates: